 The “ got checked? “ Campaign was the first entity to challenge mammogram age and fight for women’s better screening options.
 We championed Shannon’s law and it became reality thank you to NY’s Governor Cuomo in 2019.
 This lifesaving bill requires insurance companies to cover annual mammograms for covered persons age 35 and up.

-Shannon's Law is fighting or young lives and pushing for mammograms starting at age 35.
-Mammograms help detect breast cancer earlier and save a people tons of aggravation, pain and possibly their lives.
-Since we clearly see so many cases that do not fall under any risk criteria, mammograms should be readily available to all at a younger age.
+Mammograms help detect breast cancer earlier and save people’s lives, pain and suffering.
+Since we clearly see so many cases that do not fall under any criteria and younger women affected, mammograms should be readily available to all at a younger age.

 While we empower and educate millennials, we need resources for the “ Gen y “ that are busy and overwhelmed raising a family.
 The law is named in memory of Shannon Saturno, who was only 31 when she passed away in July 2016.
 Diagnosed with breast cancer at 28 while pregnant, she fought until the very end with grace and courage.
 We are determined to carry on her legacy towards a better future for all.

 We recognized the importance of education and championed a new bill with Senator Shelley Mayer.
 The bill transcript reads as follows: The first company pink organization brought this issue to the forefront in the "got checked?
 Plan of action" campaign using expanded breast health education for all students.

 Under the legislation, high school students would benefit from learning the importance early of the self-care and self-examinations as a breast cancer screening method and local board of education would be authorized to provide younger students with such age and developmentally appropriate instruction that will provide a long term benefit